aabrahamx/productivo/README.md

 # **Productivo 💡**

 ## **Details**
-A simple to do app to track track of your list.
+A simple todo app to track of your list.
 Future plans are to include calendar like features, drag n' drop and goal tracking.

 ### **Tech Stack 🏗**
 The app is currently in development mode.
 Main focus currently is in building of the UI